 Partner university's areas of study

 Notes on Language of Instruction

-English and Japanese There is no language proficiency requirement at the time of admission.
-However, Keio recommends students to learn some basic Japanese before they come to Japan, so they can take full advantage of the program and their time in Japan.
+- Keio recommends students to learn some basic Japanese before they come to Japan, so they can take full advantage of the program and their experience

 Who can go?